Ax8457/WriteUPs/Xmas_RootMe_2024/CoilUnderTheTree/README.md

 # Coil Under The Tree (day16)

-<p align="justify">This challenge was an industrial challenge in which we were asked to communicate with a PLC (portable logic controler) through MODBUS protocol in order to modify hodling registers on the target PLC. </p>
+<p align="justify">This challenge was an industrial challenge in which we were asked to communicate with a PLC (Programmable logic controler) through MODBUS protocol in order to modify hodling registers on the target PLC. </p>

 <p align="center"><img src="Screenshots/S1.png" alt="Desc" style="width:35%"></p>